Ultra-Code/archsway/archlinux/archinstall.md

 - sudo
 - zsh
 - lynx

+since networking bits are already setup in the iso , You can just copy them .ie /etc/systemd/network/* to the mounted partition and start the nessesary services iwd,systemd-networkd,systemd-resolvd
+Or use configuration in https://github.com/Ultra-Code/dotfiles/blob/master/archlinux/networking/resolve.conf and https://github.com/Ultra-Code/dotfiles/blob/master/archlinux/networking/network
-On the freshly installed system use ttf-dejavu for serif and sans-serif and ttf-iosevka-nerd for monospace and noto-font-emoji for emoji
-Use systemd-resolvd and netorkd for networking with it required configuration in https://github.com/Ultra-Code/dotfiles/blob/master/archlinux/networking/resolve.conf and https://github.com/Ultra-Code/dotfiles/blob/master/archlinux/networking/network configure dns for 1.1.1.1 but this might not be needed since it's the default on arch linux enable DNSOverTLS for resolved iwd for wifi and enable it dhcp client
+On the freshly installed system use ttf-dejavu for serif and sans-serif and ttf-iosevka-nerd for monospace and noto-font-emoji for emoji configure dns for 1.1.1.1 but this might not be needed since it's the default on arch linux enable DNSOverTLS for resolved iwd for wifi and enable it dhcp client